 When most people think about effective leadership of an organisation, the first thing that usually comes to mind is the executive team comprising of the C-Suite of roles along with any business critical functions and key directors holding those roles.
-But in the context of good governance, effective leadership depends on a well-tuned board; a critical success factor to achieve this is healthy board dynamics.
+But in the context of good governance, effective leadership depends on a well-tuned Board; a critical success factor to achieve this is healthy board dynamics.

-Very simply defined, board dynamics refers to the way individual board directors interact with each other in the carrying out of their duty as directors with the objective of collectively generating economic value for the organisation.
+Very simply defined, board dynamics refers to the way individual board directors interact with each other in the carrying out of their duty as Director with the objective of collectively generating economic value for the organisation.
 The dynamics of the board can be manifested through the language used in the boardroom, through the culture of constructive challenge and healthy debate, and ultimately through the decisions and actions of the board itself.

 To achieve a healthy board dynamic, it’s important to view the board not as a group of individual professionals with specialist knowledge and capability, each coming together to make their individual contributions, but rather as the coming together of a group of senior leaders to form a team - each person coming to the table with the intention to cooperate, collaborate, and work cohesively with other directors to provide a critical governance function for the organisation.

 The challenge facing all board directors however, is the requirement to maintain independence whilst being aligned to a common organisational goal.
 In this context, ongoing team building and team coaching can contribute vital ingredients for creating and maintaining a strong team cohesiveness leading to healthy board dynamics while ensuring there is a healthy culture of independent oversight by each director.
 These ingredients are especially important when on-boarding new directors, or at organisational milestones when there has been a material change of circumstances as defined by the directors on the board.